Scvtt/index-tts-runpod/README.md

   └── actor_name.wav
 ```

-### 2. Download Model Checkpoints
+### 2. Model Checkpoints

-You need to download the IndexTTS2 model checkpoints.
-The model expects:
-- `checkpoints/config.yaml`
-- Model files in `checkpoints/` directory

-**Note:** You'll need to download these separately and either:
+The model checkpoints will be **automatically downloaded at runtime** if they're not already present.
+The worker will:

+1. Check if model checkpoints exist at the configured path
+2. If not found, automatically download them from the IndexTTS2 repository
+3. Cache them for subsequent runs

+**Alternative Options:**
+- **Mount a volume**: Pre-download checkpoints to a RunPod network volume and mount it
-- Mount them as a volume in RunPod
+- **Manual download**: Download checkpoints separately and mount them as a volume
-- Include them in the Docker image (if size allows)
-- Use RunPod's network volumes
+- **Custom path**: Set `MODEL_DIR` environment variable to point to your checkpoint location

 ### 3. Build and Deploy